AndreasDemenagas/AndreasDemenagas/README.md

 </div>

 #### Personal Projects:
 1. **[HotelMovie](https://github.com/AndreasDemenagas/HotelMovieApp)** - iOS app for searching, viewing and saving movies.
+Built with UIKit and powered by TheMovieDB API and Google Firebase.
 2. **[CourseBuddy](https://github.com/AndreasDemenagas/CourseBuddy)** - iOS app that lets you save and manage your IBDP courses smartly.
+Built with SwiftUI, a bit of UIKit and CoreData.
+3. **Foodlink** - iOS application for searching, looking and saving recipes.
+Built using iOS' CompositionalLayout & DiffableDataSource APIs.
-3. **TodoMaster** - Simple todo list application for iOS devices
+4. **TodoMaster** - Simple todo list application for iOS devices.
+Built with UIKit and CoreData.
-4. **Netflix Compositional** - Clone of the Netflix application using iOS' Compositional Layout APIs
+5. **Netflix Compositional** - Clone of the Netflix application using iOS' Compositional Layout APIs.

 <br/>